mdmss37/daysfromdays/README.md

 # daysfromdays
-calculate days from one day to another day
+calculate days from one day in certain year to another day in another year acounting leap year.